Adults & OCD

 Groups cap at 15 attendees

 Please Note: If using a computer, the meeting will open in a browser.
-If using a mobile device, you must download the Google Hangout App that is compatible with iPhones and Androids.
+If using a mobile device, you can download the Google Meet app that is compatible with iPhones and Androids.
 Please register each month to be sent the group link.
 Groups cap at 15 attendees.

 Access 24 / 7, Adult Intake Services